nginxinc/nginx-one-workshops/labs/lab6/readme.md

     ```

 1. You will use the Extended log_format for the next few exercises.
-Update your `cafe.example.com.conf` file within your mounted folder (`labs/lab4/nginx-plus/etc/nginx/conf.d`) to use the `main_ext` log format:
+Using NGINX One Console, update your `cafe.example.com.conf` file to use the `main_ext` log format:

     ```nginx
-    # cars.example.com HTTP
+    # cafe.example.com HTTP
     # NGINX Basics Workshop
     # Nov 2024, Chris Akker, Shouvik Dutta, Adam Currier
     #